 Science at Key Stage 1

 Throughout Key Stage 1 science lessons, children at Clare Community Primary School will be learning about the importance of asking questions, gathering evidence, carrying out experiments and looking at different ways of presenting their results.
 Lessons are practical, focusing on the world around them.
-We are lucky to have excellent outdoor learning facilities in the form of the gazeebo, funded through the Clare PTFA and local businesses within Clare, nature area and quiet area.
-This is used for practical experiments and observations.
+We are lucky to have excellent outdoor learning facilities in the form of the gazeebo, funded through the Clare PTFA and local businesses within Clare, use of Clare Country Park, and our nature and quiet areas including our new wellbeing area.
+We are able to use these areas to enhance our learning through practical investigations and observations.

 Science at Key Stage 2

-In Lower Key Stage 2 children are encouraged to ask questions about scientific concepts and then carry out experiments to find out the answers.
+In Lower Key Stage 2, children are encouraged to ask questions about scientific concepts and then carry out investigations to find out the answers.
 As children enter Upper Key Stage 2 children will continue to practise these skills but with more depth and precision.